orb-community/orb-website/docs/index.md

 ![](img/06_WhereOrbFits.png){ align=left .wherefits .small}
 ### Where Orb fits

-**Orb**’s focus is on pushing network analysis to the edge and dynamically defining analysis parameters which can change in real time.
-It is a free, open-source software released under Mozilla Public License (MPL).
+**Orb**’s focus is on providing full network visibility across control and data planes by pushing analysis close to devices and dynamically defining observability parameters which can change in real time via automation.

+It is free, open-source software released under Mozilla Public License (MPL).

-You can host **Orb** yourself, or run it through a hosted SaaS platform at <a href="orb.live" target="_blank">orb.live</a>.
+You can host **Orb** yourself, or run it through our hosted SaaS platform at <a href="orb.live" target="_blank">orb.live</a>.

 ***